Aladin147/Coda_Lite/docs/PROJECT_STATUS.md

 ## Current Version: v0.0.1 (In Development)

-**Last Updated:** April 22, 2023
+**Last Updated:** April 23, 2023

 ## Overview

 Coda Lite is currently in the development phase.
 The basic project structure has been established, and we are implementing the core components one by one.
-The STT module has been implemented and tested.
+Both the STT and TTS modules have been implemented and tested.

 ## Completed Items